MSI vs ASUS laptops: Which brand should you go with?

 The two general-purpose picks sport almost the same price.
 The MSI offers a newer model with the latest Core i5 processor.

-The first is the ASUS Zenbook 13 UX331FA-AS51 equipped with 8th gen Core i5 CPU and a nice 512 GB SSD.
+The first is the ASUS Zenbook 13 UX331FA-AS51 equipped with an 8th gen Core i5 CPU and a nice 512 GB SSD.
 First, the design is excellent for a mid-range device.
-Thin silhouette combined with slick aluminum chassis make one highly attractive convertible.
+The thin silhouette combined with a slick aluminum chassis makes for a highly attractive convertible.
 The case is rigid but it will bend a bit if you apply high force.

 When it comes to the keyboard and touchpad, they’re decent.
 The backlight keyboard is solid.
 Typing is enjoyable but there are much better keyboards out there.
 Also, the keyboard feels cramped and some keys are smaller than the standard, like the right Shift and CTRL.
 The touchpad is fine.
 It could be bigger but it comes with a nice bonus in the form of a fingerprint reader.